 The following subjects are covered in this article:

 As part of our commitment to quality customer service and satisfaction, ClickBank may approve a return in accordance with our Return and Cancellation Policy.
 When a sale is returned the customer receives a 100% refund and payouts from that sale are debited back out of the corresponding Vendor and Affiliate accounts.
 In addition, any future payments for recurring billing products are cancelled.

 Product returns are evidence of customer dissatisfaction with product quality or lack of support, and ClickBank wants to encourage vendors to identify and fix any problems to minimize the number of returned sales.
-Therefore, vendor accounts that maintain a refund rate in excess of 15% may be subject to ClickBank retaining its processing margin (as discussed in Retail & Wholesale Pricing above).
+Therefore, vendor accounts that maintain a refund rate in excess of 20% may be subject to ClickBank retaining its processing margin.
 Vendor accounts that maintain a refund rate significantly above this amount may be subject to additional fees.

 If a customer requests a refund of their purchase, a customer support ticket will be created in the ClickBank Customer Support Ticket System.
 From there, you as the vendor have 24 hours, not including weekends, in which to attempt to save the sale by providing support directly to the customer.
 After that time, ClickBank automatically processes the refund.

 For physical products, the refund is processed within the following timeframes, based on the order status: